Trip Report: Big Bend Day 4

-Hiking on the Dodson TrailThis is day 4 of our recent trip to Big Bend National Park make sure you catch up and read the reports from the previous days: Big Bend Days 1&2 and Big Bend Day 3, and Big Bend Days 5&6.
+Hiking on the Dodson TrailThis is day 4 of our recent trip to Big Bend National Park make sure you catch up and read the reports from the previous days: Big Bend Days 1&2 , Big Bend Day 3, and Big Bend Days 5&6.

 To be the desert, we sure experienced a decent amount of rain and moisture every morning.
 This resulted in a lengthy process of shaking our tents and rain flies out in order to prevent wetness in our packs (keep our sleeping bags dry).
 Then we started boiling water for breakfast and finished packing up our gear.